(he/him)

-During a first session, my goal is always to create an accepting, validating, non-judgmental place to "crash" after experiencing potential invalidation, hurt, and pain from hostile environments or people.
-I also would like to position myself in a neutral, attentive, and open stance to your difficulties while getting a better picture of your problems via a structured intake process.
+During a first session, my goal is always to create an accepting, validating, non-judgmental place to "crash".
+I try to be sensitive to the fact that therapy often starts for others after experiencing potential invalidation, hurt, and pain from hostile environments or people.
+I like to create a neutral, attentive, and supportive environment to begin building therapeutic trust and familiarity.

 I believe the diversity of my experiences as a therapist in multiple treatment settings, eclectic, flexible approach, and knowledge base from academic studies is one of my greatest strengths.
 I have worked with clients across the spectrum of age, gender, sexuality, and diagnoses, including severe mental health disorders, OCD, PTSD, and mood disorders.
 I like to approach therapy with the understanding that the healing process is often dynamic and unpredictable.
 Lastly, I try to create a professional and genuine rapport with clients while respecting and learning about the culture and lived experiences of others.